Blacksad: Under the Skin: Pre-release coverage

-Reviews and awards
+Critical reception and awards

-Blacksad received mixed reviews from Metacritic across the various platforms.
+Blacksad received "mixed or average" reviews from critics, according to review aggregator website Metacritic.

 Luke Kemp of PC Gamer docked Blacksad: Under the Skin points for being "unaware of its absurdity", arguing that its combination of animal characters with realistic and sexual imagery undermined the game's serious tone.
 He wrote, "The two obvious options with this game were to either play everything for laughs, or double down on the noir aspect ...
 Pendulo Studios appears to have chosen the latter, but it doesn't quite work."
 In Vandal, Jorge Cano offered strong praise to Under the Skin's story, which he found "very interesting ... from beginning to end, and quite well written".
 He also enjoyed the game's use of decision points and the deduction system.
 Cano criticized its technical problems, quick-time events, control system, visuals and high system requirements, but nevertheless said that "the charismatic universe on which it is based and its narrative virtues manage to sustain [Under the Skin], despite all the problems it has."
 GameSpot praised the protagonist, deduction system and the "progress" comic book styled menu, but critzed how the game was slow to play, as well as the "lack of style in the visual direction".

 Reviewing the game for 3DJuegos, Alejandro Pascual found Under the Skin overly slow-paced and, before its planned patch, rife with bugs.
 While he praised its storytelling, atmosphere and faithful adaptation of the Blacksad comics, he found its quick-time events flawed and the game in general unpolished.
 The reviewer for Jeuxvideo.com similarly lauded the game's story, writing and faithfulness to the Blacksad comics, and added praise for its music and puzzles.
 However, she lambasted its "amazing palette of technical flaws and bugs" and found fault with its reliance on backtracking and the "illusion of choice".
 GameStar's Elena Schulz continued the praise for Under the Skin's story, which she called "definitely the [game's] highlight".
 Echoing the other reviewers, her primary complaints were with its controls, quick-time events, graphics and technical issues.
 She summarized, "Blacksad has technical and gameplay weaknesses, but delivers a gripping adventure story full of interesting characters."

 In a more positive review, Maja Verfondem of 4Players wrote, "Blacksad is—after the installation of the Day One patch—my adventure highlight of 2019, which makes you want to read the comics again."
 Her primary criticisms related to the quick-time events, and to "minor graphics bugs and performance issues that even the Day One patch was unable to completely eliminate".

 The game was nominated for "Best Spanish Development" and "Best Spanish Performance" with Gabriel Jiménez at the 2019 Titanium Awards.
 The game was also nominated for "Best Adaptation from Comic Book/Graphic Novel" at the 2020 Harvey Awards.